About us

 Food banks work hard to provide a variety of fresh foods such as vegetables, fruit, dairy, protein and eggs to their clients.
 Increasing the quantity of fresh and whole foods in each client’s food bank hamper shows we care about their health and path to resiliency.

-With that in mind, we are excited to introduce Food Bank FRESH Alberta, a new collaborative pilot project with Calgary Food Bank, Edmonton’s Food Bank, Food Banks Alberta and Food Banks Canada to secure increased amounts of nutritious food for the food bank network in Alberta.
+With that in mind, we are excited to partner with Food Bank FRESH Alberta, a collaborative project with Calgary Food Bank, Edmonton’s Food Bank, Food Banks Alberta and Food Banks Canada to secure increased amounts of nutritious food for the food bank network in Alberta.
 The goal is to build strong programs with Alberta food producers to glean and distribute quality fresh food to everyone accessing food banks.

 While some food banks in Alberta have connections with their local agricultural producers, it can be difficult to accommodate and move fresh food easily across the whole province.
 This project will work to eliminate barriers and increase a food bank’s ability to capitalize on the generosity of food producers, as well as to collaborate with producers to identify new areas to procure wholesome, fresh, and nutritious food.
 The food procurement team in Alberta is being led by Amy McKee, the Western Canada Procurement Manager for Food Banks Canada.